-By Dennis F. Gorman, Esq. & Marisa W. Higgins, Esq.
+By Marissa W. Higgins, Esq. and Dennis F. Gorman, Esq.

 The Massachusetts Supreme Judicial Court recently issued its decision in the highly anticipated case of Pfannenstiehl v.
-Pfannenstiehl providing clarity to the lower courts on whether a spouse's interest in a discretionary, spendthrift trust is subject to division in a divorce proceeding.
-The Supreme Judicial Court concluded that the husband's interest in an irrevocable spendthrift trust, created by the husband's father in 2004 for the benefit of the husband and his siblings and their children was so speculative as to constitute nothing more than an expectancy which is not assignable to the marital estate.
+Pfannenstiehl providing clarity to the lower courts on whether a spouse's interest in a discretionary, spendthrift trust is subject to division as a marital asset in a divorce proceeding.
+The Supreme Judicial Court concluded that the husband's interest in an irrevocable spendthrift trust, created by the husband's father in 2004 for the benefit of the husband and his siblings and their children, was so speculative as to constitute nothing more than an expectancy which is not divisible as part of the marital estate.